-Small Town to Big Time in Study Abroad with John Christian
+Small Town to Big Time in Study Abroad with John Christian of CAPA

 Sometimes I ask people to interview with me on Inside Study Abroad.
 Other times, I get lucky and someone stumbles upon my little slice of the internet and tells me a story that I can't help but want to share with my study abroad-loving friends and colleagues.
 This is the story of John Christian, a small town kid from upstate New York who became the President/CEO of CAPA International Education.